emqx/emqx-docs/en_US/changes/data-integration-4.4-to-5.1-incompatibility.md

 - The previous **Rule** -> **Action** -> **Resources** process is changed to **Rules** -> **Data Bridge**.

-   In EMQX 5.1, when adding an action for a certain rule, you must first create a data bridge and modify the bridge's SQL template to adapt the rule output.
-But in EMQX 4.4, there was a configuration entity for Action.
+   In EMQX 4.4, there was a configuration entity for Action.
+But in EMQX 5.1, when adding an action for a certain rule, you must first create a data bridge and modify the bridge's SQL template to adapt the rule output.

-   Configure the Action(Bridge) for a Rule in EMQX 5.1:

    <img src="./assets/config-action-for-rule.png" alt="config-action-for-rule" style="zoom:67%;" />